-- Selling your property out because those few interested clients will consider you as the person who tried to fool them by asking a too high value: they will start the negotiation with a closing attitude and, willing to treat you as they think you are doing with them, they will use the same approach as you:
+- Selling your property out because those few interested clients will consider you as the person who tried to fool them by asking for a too-high value: they will start the negotiation with a closing attitude and, be willing to treat you as they think you are doing with them, they will use the same approach as you:

-- Selling your property at the best price possible without assisting to a continuous value decreasing.
+- Selling your property at the best price possible without assisting to a continuous value decrease.

 - Keep investing in property maintenance and taxes for a few months.